FacTeR-Check: Semi-automated fact-checking through Semantic Similarity and Natural Language Inference: Fighting misinformation through Semantic Similarity and Natural Language Inference

 \subsection{Automated tracking of hoaxes in Twitter}

 The massive volume of information present on social media platforms makes it unmanageable to track and monitor hoaxes' evolution manually.
-For this reason, we propose an automatic social media tracking method based on the automatic keyword extraction from hoaxes.
-These keywords are employed to extract information, such as tweets or posts, related to a given claim from the API of an Online Social Network.
+For this reason, we propose an automatic social media tracking method based on the generation of search queries composed of keywords and search operators.
+These keywords are employed to extract information, such as tweets or posts, related to a given claim from the API of an social network.
 All the data download will offer an extensive view to study the evolution of a piece of misinformation.

 The use of keywords is due to the limitations that the API of these OSN impose.
 While searching for a given statement will only deliver tweets or posts replicating almost exactly the original input claim, the use of keywords aims to increase this search space and to obtain a wider picture.
 The method used for automatic keyword extraction is adapted from KeyBERT~\cite{grootendorst2020keybert}.
 KeyBERT is a keyword extraction technique that uses semantic-aware Transformer-based models to compute word and tweet embeddings and cosine similarity to find the most semantically similar words to the tweet.
 Accordingly, the most similar words are the keywords that best describe the tweet meaning.